More Country and Country Rock

 If you want to make the trade-off between bad sound and quiet surfaces with whatever Heavy Vinyl pressing might be available, well, that’s certainly your prerogative, but we can’t imagine losing what’s good about this music — the size, the energy, the presence, the clarity, the weight — just to hear it with less background noise.

 The following is a select song breakdown for each side, with plenty of What to Listen For advice.
 Other records with track breakdowns can be found here.

 This wonderful song is a great test track for side one.
 Typical pressings of this album tend to be dark and lack extension up top.
 When you have no real top end, space, detail and resolution suffer greatly.
 You need to be able to appreciate each of the stringed instruments being played — guitar, banjo, dobro — and the top end needs to be extended and correct for you to be able to do that.

 When the vocals on this track sound natural with lots of breathy texture, and the cymbal crashes ring cleanly, you know you’ve got a good copy on your hands.

 A fairly tough track to get right.
 This song can sound great, but on a lower resolution copy it will often sound a bit smeared.
 When the top end is correct, the clarity and detail usually fall right into place.

 Certain Kind of Fool

-This song has some very sweet vocal harmonies that are reminscent of CSNY.
-You’ll need a transparent copy to allow you to pick out the individual voices — when you’re able to, this track can be magical.
+This song has some very sweet vocal harmonies that are reminiscent of CSNY.
+You’ll need a transparent copy to allow you to pick out the individual voices.
+When you’re able to, this track can be magical.